vmware-samples/validated-solutions-for-cloud-foundation/cba/docs/sample-project/13-configure-content-policy.md

 [Back: Home](README.md)

-# Share a Content Source for the Project in Service Broker
+# Share a Content Source for the Project in VMware Aria Automation Service Broker

 You can share cloud templates and content sources within a project to enable project members to deploy these cloud templates in supported cloud zones.